LHerrmeyer/herrmeyer_logan_resume/docs/index.md

 ## Skills

-Competent in R, Python, SQL, and Excel.
+Competent in R with dyplr and ggplot, Python with pandas, SQL, and Excel.
 Some experience with Tableau.

 ## Related Experience